ashmanpan/AI-Automation-Hackathon/frontend/public/docs/user-guide.md

 3. Enter your email address.
 4. Click to accept the dCloud Terms & Conditions, and click Continue to receive your session.
 5. Click Launch to jump into your session.
-6. Access the workstation using WebRDP option.
+6. Access the workstation using Remote Desktop option.

+### Accessing Any1CanCode platform
+1. Once logged into the workstation via Remote Desktop, click on the Any1CanCode Launcher on the desktop.
+2. A terminal window will launch, and then a chrome window will open.
+3. NOTICE: If the page doesn't load, just reload after waiting a couple seconds.
+4. Select the 'hackathon' project and begin chatting with the agent.

 ### Dashboard Overview
 Your dashboard shows: